mayraberrones94/Aprendizaje/README.md

 ![alt text](https://github.com/mayraberrones94/Aprendizaje/blob/main/Images/img_sharp.png)

-For the sharpening transformation, there is a slight change that we can apreciate in the upper part of the image.
+For the sharpening transformation, there is a slight chance that we can appreciate it in the upper part of the image.
 If we compare it with the original, we can actually see some of the lines (the veins) are a little more pronounced.

 ![alt text](https://github.com/mayraberrones94/Aprendizaje/blob/main/Images/img-laplace.png)

-For the laplace transormation we can not get much out of it, but that is how its supposed to work for this type of images.
+For the Laplace transormation, we can not get much out of it, but that is how it is supposed to work for this type of image.

 ![alt text](https://github.com/mayraberrones94/Aprendizaje/blob/main/Images/img-sox.png)

 ![alt text](https://github.com/mayraberrones94/Aprendizaje/blob/main/Images/img-soy.png)

-Finally, the sobel transformation we have something similar as to what we discovered in the wavelet transformation python library from homework 5.
+Finally, the Sobel transformation we have something similar to what we discovered in the wavelet transformation python library from homework 5.
 They take into consideration different sides of the image, so they look like two different shadings.

-There are other gaussian and median blur kernels that we can see in the full [notebook]().
-A very interesting one that we foun in the library of opencv that we had not seen before is the dilation and erosion function.
+There are other Gaussian and median blur kernels that we can see in the full [notebook](https://github.com/mayraberrones94/Aprendizaje/blob/main/Notebooks/HW6_KDE.ipynb).
+A very interesting one that we found in the library of OpenCV that we had not seen before is the dilation and erosion function.

 ```python
 image = cv2.imread('mdb001.png')